[Updated] 21 Vital Chatbot Statistics for 2020

 Our takeaway is that it doesn’t have to be either/or.
 As a business, you can use chatbots to supplement your human workforce (not replace them).
 By using chatbots in combination with online chat and that irreplaceable human touch, businesses can deliver a level of real-time service that is sure to keep their clients happy!

-There’s been a lot of hype around chatbots recently, and we hope this blog post has helped to separate fact from fantasy.
+There’s been a lot of hype around chatbots recently, and we hope this blog about chatbot statistics for 2019 has helped to separate fact from fantasy.
+Also, look into some of the best practices for building a chatbot.
 You, the marketer, are on the front line of the chatbot revolution.

 Are you ready for it?